Paying your tuition fees

-- a funding body (eg the SLC, Student Finance or SAAS)
+- a funding body (for example, the SLC, Student Finance or SAAS)

 Tuition fees paid by a sponsor or funding body

-- If any of your tuition fees are being paid by a sponsoring organisation or funder, you must send the letter from your sponsor/funder that confirms this to email@example.com.
+- If any of your tuition fees are being paid by a sponsoring organisation or funder, you must send the letter from your sponsor or funder that confirms this to email@example.com.
 Until the University has this letter you are liable for paying all your fees yourself.

 - If only some of your fees are being paid by a sponsoring organisation or funder you must pay the rest of your fees yourself.

-- If you are funded or sponsored, it is your responsibility to ensure that you have applied for funding/sponsorship for each year of your study.
+- If you are funded or sponsored, it is your responsibility to ensure that you have applied for funding or sponsorship for each year of your study.